Vikuuu/Vikuuu.github.io/src/content/posts/implementing-web-crawler.md

 ### Normalize URL

-Now, before fetching the website's content we want to create a way to normalize the url, so that if we get multiple urls that are pointing to same location but have difference in protocol, or casing of the letters or trailing slash or not.
+Now, before fetching the website's content we want to create a way to normalize the url.
+So that if we get multiple urls that are pointing to same location but have difference in protocol, or casing of the letters or trailing slash or not.